neo4j-contrib/twitter-neo4j/docker/design/dmcheck-parallel/dmcheck_design.md

 * System should avoid giving same user list to multiple clients.
 However, for performance, it may be accepted, but should not be a practice.
 * System should be lock-free.
 Lock must be used only when it can't be avoided.
 Its requirement for scale.
 Lock will be bottleneck for any system with lock
 * Any client should not be able to predict its assigned user list or manipulate system to get user list of its choice.
 This requirement is related to privacy and security
+* System should facilitate enough data for monitoring and troubleshooting